 So how did my try at Lutterloh go?
 Well, drawing the pattern out was dead easy like the advertising says.
 But…and this is a

 big, HUGE ‘but’ : there are no seam allowances included on the patterns, no real indication of grain placement, and no facings or lining pieces.
 Also there are absolutely no sewing instructions or finishing suggestions, no hints of what to interface, line or even where to put openings to get the garment on and off.
-So, basically, if you don’t know how to work out all of that or really don’t relish the challenge of learning and experimenting I wouldn’t recommend rushing off to buy one of the (expensive) reproduction vintage booklets on Cd that are available.
+So, basically, if you don’t know how to work out all of that or really don’t relish the challenge of learning and experimenting I wouldn’t recommend rushing off to try it out.
 There are some lovely styles from the French system sold singly on Etsy by Mrs.Depew Vintage which could be an inexpensive way to experiment if you are so inclined.
 Someone else on eBay in the USA sells whole collections of vintage Eclair-Coupe Paris on Cds at a (in my opinion) very reasonable price.
 If it does appeal I recommend you consider arming yourself with a good sewing and perhaps a fitting book as well.

 How accurate was the pattern once drawn out?
 Actually not too bad at all.
 The sleeves needed no alterations other than shortening to suit me and the skirt just a little adjusting to hang well.
 I did add a good amount more fullness into it than the pattern had though.
 The bodice needed the most alteration as the shoulder height and pitch were really wrong on me, the armhole needed moving in an inch and the vertical under-bust dart was in a bad place so I finally just took one of my own basic bodice blocks and made a similar pattern with it, knowing then that all elements would fit me.
 I’m not at all sure if the bodice problems were due to me being a bit careless with how I marked my initial pattern points or what.
 I’ll have a better idea when I tackle a second style.